danielricart/danielricart/homekit-raspberry.md

 sudo apt-get install -y libavahi-compat-libdnssd-dev
 ```

 Now that we have everything set, we can install homebridge globally with some unsafe parameter to avoid some nasty errors regarding permissions.
-As seen in https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi:
+As seen in https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi .
+As you will notice, most of the nodejs commands are run as `root` allowing unsafe actions on the system.
+This is quite required because of the nature of Homebridge.
+It is not ideal but as a long as our system is safe and secure we are fine.

 ```
 sudo npm install -g --unsafe-perm homebridge hap-nodejs node-gyp
 # update NPM
-npm i npm@latest -g
+npm i npm@latest -g --unsafe-perm

 ```